Rebecca Lunn

 Lunn leads two Engineering and Physical Sciences Research Council (EPSRC) Nuclear Waste consortia: Biogeochemical Applications in Nuclear Decommissioning and Waste Disposal (BANDD) and Systems Approach For Engineered (SAFE) Barriers.
 The BANDD consortia includes the investigation of biomineralisation to seal radionuclides and to seal rock fractures.
 SAFE (a £1.3 M EPSRC programme) developed technology that can monitor thermo-hydro-mechanical-chemical reaction (THMC) variables, including pH, temperature, pressure and swelling.

+Lunn has researched two main problems in civil engineering; post-war infrastructure and globally unsustainable construction methods.
+Lunn researches post-war infrastructure in regards to the 50 year design life, trying to minimize the damage caused by the continually degrading and increasingly hazardous structures.
 She is presently involved in a project that aims to reduce the USE of global cement and concrete, through a process called Microbially Induced Calcite Precipitation technique (MICP).
-Sponsored by the Royal Academy of Engineering and the civil Engineering Contractor, BAM Nuttal, this research has yielded results that can turn soil into a solid state.
+The sponsoring of the Royal Academy of Engineering and the civil Engineering Contractor, BAM Nuttal, has allowed research yielding results of turning soil into a solid state to be placed into the civil engineering market.
 She has developed most of this research at the University of Strathclyde.

 Early life and education

 Lunn studied the Mathematical Tripos at the University of Cambridge.
-She moved to Newcastle University for her postgraduate studies, earning a master's degree in Science and a PhD in Engineering for research on modelling large drainage basins in 1995.
+Motivated to make a larger impact by helping people and solving issues, she moved to Newcastle University for her postgraduate studies, earning a master's degree in Science and a PhD in Engineering for research on modelling large drainage basins in 1995.